bc-anaisabel/meta_analysis_climate_restor/README.md

 ## 3. Data

 The central goal of this study is to measure the relationship between deviation of climatic variables (*predictor variable*) and recovery completeness (*response variable*).
-For this end there will be 2 datasets that will be combined:
+For this end there will be 2 datasets that will be combined in the final analysis:

-1. The original [datatable] (metadata) containing all restoration metrics and study information
+1. The original [datatable](output/Clim_dev_test.csv) containing all restoration metrics and study information
-2. The datatable (one per climate deviation calculation method) containing all climate deviation values
+2. The [datatable](data/DEV3.csv) (one per climate deviation calculation method) containing all climate deviation values

 **Experimental units**: each ecosystem property that was evaluated following restoration is an experimental unit because it has a different recovery value, but this is nested within the study where it comes from, i.e. observations are not independent.

 During this stage I am doing data exploration of the second dataset by:

-1. Calculating the deviation for each climate variable with the 3 different methods
+1. Calculating the deviation for each climate variable with the 3 different methods and assessing the uselfulness of each
 2. Establishing the climate variables that will be useful.
-This conforms be the second dataset datatable.
-The first one is the [datatable] drawn from the original meta-analysis which covers all restoration metrics

 This is how the second [dataset](data/DEV3.csv) (predictor variables) looks like: